szoftveres/RF_Microwave/radar/README.md

 ![earth](earth.png)

 The [processing script](https://github.com/szoftveres/RF_Microwave/tree/main/radar/fmcw_process.m) detects each sweep by the sync signal, and performs FFT on the samples.
-The Y-axis in resulting 2-dimensional image is the distance, the X-axis is the time, and the color represents signal intensity.
+The Y-axis in the resulting 2-dimensional image is the distance, the X-axis is the time, and the color represents signal intensity.

 ![car_with_noise](car_with_noise.png)